hedgeg0d/vchess/README.md

 Chess game written in V programming language(in development)

 ## Disclaimer ⚠️
-**The game is unfinished and unplayable now, but the work is in progress.
+**The game is unfinished and unplayable now, but the work is in process.
   My code is definteley terribly formated now, i will use v fmt later**

 ### Build🔨